Student Right to Know – Consumer Disclosures

-Descriptions of academic programs, degree offerings and instructional facilities are available in the CPTC Catalog.
+Descriptions of academic programs, degree offerings and instructional facilities are available online from www.coastalpines.edu and can also be found in the CPTC Catalog https://catalog.coastalpines.edu .

 Services And Facilities For Students With Disabilities

-Information on placement of and types of employment obtained by graduates of Coastal Pines Technical College’s degree programs can be obtained from the Office of Career Services at 1701 Carswell Avenue, Waycross, GA 31503, (912) 287-5813
+Information on placement of and types of employment obtained by graduates of Coastal Pines Technical College’s are published online at https://ies-pub.coastalpines.edu/public_data/Student_Information_Section.cfm in the Student Information Section and are also available from the Institutional Effectiveness Office, 1701 Carswell Avenue, Waycross, GA 31503; phone (912)284-2510.

 Institutional Drug And Alcohol Policy